kingofings/l4d2-Chaos-Edition/README.md

 - No Jockey Resistance, Chance for a Jockey to fully remove the Survivors resistance when pouncing them.
 - Tank Cars!
 Chance for tanks to throw cars.
 - [WIP] Demolition Man!
 Chance to spawn additional pipebombs when using one.
+- Throw yourself!
+Swap places with your pipebomb!

 # Dependencies